Keeshond

 Keeshond Temperament

-Thanks to their history as a watchdog, your Keeshond will likely bark—loudly—but more as an alert or as a welcome when someone visits.
+Thanks to their history as a watchdog, your Keeshond will likely bark—loudly—but more as an alert or a welcome when someone visits.
 (Woohoo!
 Guests are here!)
 They aren’t exactly guard dogs and might end up covering an intruder with kisses.

 How to Care for a Keeshond